 (Surah Al-A’raf, 7:26)

-In this verse, Allah stresses the aspect of beautification, where apparel should be worn, but ‘ the garments of righteousness ‘, which is the taqwa, are better.
-This phrase points to the deeper meaning of dress in Islam: above the skin, it refers to the need to step and live as a Gentleman / Lady / Man / Woman.
+In this verse, Allah stresses the aspect of beautification, where apparel should be worn, but ‘the garments of righteousness ‘, which is the taqwa, are better.
+This phrase points to the deeper meaning of dress in Islam: above the skin, it refers to the need to act and live as a gentleman or lady, man or woman.

 2. Shariah and the Sunnah—What the Hadith Says about Men’s Clothing